iluwatar/java-design-patterns/leader-followers/README.md

   - Performance
   - Synchronization
   - Thread management
-head:
-  - - meta
-    - name: keywords
-      content:
 ---

 ## Intent of Leader/Followers Design Pattern

-To manage a set of worker threads efficiently, where multiple threads take turns sharing a set of event sources in order to utilize fewer resources than one-thread-per-source.
+To efficiently manage a set of worker threads, the Leader-Followers pattern enables multiple threads to take turns sharing a set of event sources, optimizing resource utilization and improving performance compared to a one-thread-per-source approach.

 ## Detailed Explanation of Leader/Followers Pattern with Real-World Examples